 - Next add ¼ teaspoon methi seeds which have been slightly crushed in a mortar-pestle.

-- Mix and switch off the flame.
+- Mix and turn off the heat.

 - Pour the tempering mixture in the kalan curry.
 Cover with a lid and let the flavors mingle for 4 to 5 minutes.

-- Later mix well and serve kalan with steamed rice.
+- Later mix well and serve Kalan with steamed rice.

 Nutrition Info (Approximate Values)